stephen-wagner/tableau-data-source-downloader/README.md

 ## Description

-The Tableau Data Source Downloader provides a way to programmatically download .hyper files from a Tableau Server.
+The Tableau Data Source Downloader tool for Alteryx Designer provides a way to programmatically download .hyper files from a Tableau Server.

 ## Setting Up Your Environment